aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xlsb-to-xltm/_index.md

 ---
 title: Java XLSB to XLTM - XLSB to XLTM Converter
 description: Aspose Excel.
-Java Aspose.Cells.
-XLSB to XLTM in Java.
-Java Convert XLSB to XLTM saveformat.
-Java XLSB to XLTM format.
-Save XLSB to XLTM Java.
+Convert XLSB to XLTM quickly and easily with Aspose.Cells.
+Java XLSB to XLTM.
+Java Save XLSB to XLTM.
+Save XLSB as XLTM using Java.
-keywords: [Aspose Excel., Java Aspose.Cells., XLSB to XLTM in Java., Java XLSB to XLTM saveformat., XLSB to XLTM Java., Java Convert XLSB to XLTM]
+keywords: [Aspose Excel., Java Aspose.Cells., Convert XLSB to XLTM in Java., Save XLSB to XLTM using Java., Java XLSB to XLTM saveformat., XLSB to XLTM Converter., Java Save XLSB as XLTM]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}